Nezogoku/gprs_decrypt/README.md

 Didn't even notice some of the codes I was (re)writing had updates... or even existed.

-I replaced DecryptGPRS with a slightly rewritten version of bnnm's LZGPRS decompressor, making the code SIGNIFICANTLY smaller.
+I replaced DecryptGPRS with a slightly rewritten version of bnnm's LZGPRS decompressor (of which I came across in the LocoRoco Discord server), making the code SIGNIFICANTLY smaller.

 This variant of the LocoRoco GPRS decrypting program searches the entire file for a GPRS header and decrypts its contents.